 By Nikki Savvides

 Life moves slowly along the Riviera Oaxaqueña, the stunning azure coastline of the southern Mexican state of Oaxaca.
 The towns of Puerto Escondido and Puerto Angel frame this tourist region.
 Here, visitors choose between languorous days watching surfers battle enormous waves or taking on the waves themselves.
 Others debate between snorkeling and whiling away the hours at the bars and restaurants spread along the stunning beachfront.

 Two small towns named Mazunte and La Ventanilla lie on the stretch of highway linking Puerto Escondido to Puerto Angel.
 Both towns are nestled between white sand beaches and the forested slopes of the hinterland.
 Each is easily accessible by a public pick up truck service (collectivo) or by local taxi.
 Both are popular stop off points for tourists on a day trip in the region.

-This part of the Riviera Oaxaqueña is fascinating in terms of ecotourism.
+This part of the Riviera Oaxaqueña is fascinating in terms of ecotourism in Mexico.
 At one time it was economically reliant on the exploitation of the natural environment.
 Today, tourists can observe and take part in locally-run conservation projects focused on the preservation of the area’s unique marine and riparian ecology.

 Tip: For a full list of responsible tourism-focused experiences, check out Visit.org’s non-profit led tours!